DavidFrendin/api-psum/README.md

 ## Authentication
 Endpoint: [POST] /api/auth/

 The auth endpoint creates a [JWT Token](https://jwt.io/).
 A valid username is required, but any password is successful.
+Users are listed in the /api/users/ endpoint.

 The JWT token can be verified using the secret ```api-psum```.